-Attendance 🖽
+Attendance

-Students are expected to be in school each day school is in session.
+Students are expected to be on time for school each day school is in session.
 Attendance is an important factor in achieving a good education and in preparing for the workforce.
 High achievement is dependent on student participation in classes on a daily basis.
 There is a strong link between good attendance and a good education.
-However, we do understand that there are days when students must miss school.
+However, we do understand there are days when students must miss school.
 Students should make up all assignments as soon as possible to remain current in the class.
-In an attempt to improve attendance for a student who is struggling the following steps will be taken.
+In an attempt to improve attendance for a student who is struggling, the following steps will be taken.

-- After a student's fourth absence in a class the teacher or an administrator will contact the student's parents to discuss the importance of attending class daily. - After a student's sixth absence an administrator will contact the student's parents to discuss the poor attendance and possible solutions. - After a student's eighth absence in a class a meeting may be set up with the student, his/her parent(s), the teacher, and an administrator to discuss the student's future in the class.
-Possible outcomes include: - o The student will stay in the class with an attendance agreement. - The student will be removed from the class and placed in the Credit Recovery Center. - The student will be removed from the class.
+- After a student's fifth unexcused absence in a class, the teacher will contact the student's parents to inform them the student has four five absences, and to remind them students are expected to attend class daily. - After a student's eighth unexcused absence in a class, a meeting will be set up with the student, his/her parent(s), and an administrator to discuss the student's future in the class.

-The reason for the student's absence and their progress in the class will be taken into consideration when determining the best place for the student to experience success in each class.
-Students on Individual Education Plans or 504 Accommodation Plans will address absences and tardies with the student's team before truancy is referred to the State's Attorney.
+The reasons for the student's absences, and their progress in the class will be considered when determining the best place for the student to experience success.
+Students on Individual Education Plans or 504 Accommodation Plans will address absences and tardiness with the student's team before truancy is referred to the State's Attorney.